About the Directors Foundation Certificate

 How will you be taught?

-A mix of lecture-style, demonstration and also practical instruction with tutor guidance.
-Weeks three and four will also involve working with actors.
+Lecture-style, demonstration and also practical instruction with tutor guidance.
 In addition, there will also be some further reading and additional activities suggested.

 Who should attend?